tyngw/markdown-table-editor/README.md

 - **Spreadsheet-like Interface**: Edit Markdown tables in a familiar grid view
 - **Cell Navigation**: Use arrow keys, Tab, and Enter to navigate between cells
-- **Table Manipulation**: Add/delete rows and columns with easy-to-use controls
+- **Table Manipulation**: Add/delete rows and columns with intuitive context menus
+- **Context Menu Operations**: Right-click on row/column headers for precise insertion and deletion
 - **Sorting**: Click column headers to sort table data
 - **Drag & Drop**: Reorder rows and columns by dragging
 - **Auto-save**: Changes are automatically saved back to your Markdown file